-So, it makes sense that if a child or teenager undergoes laser eye surgery prior to their eyes becoming fully developed, they may not be getting the ultimate, long-lasting result they had hoped for.
-Certainly, they would initially experience a temporary improvement in their vision after a laser eye surgery procedure.
-Unfortunately, as their eyes continue to change, this improvement will most likely be lost, resulting in the need for further corrective surgery in the future.
-This is not only unsettling and frustrating, but can also become extremely expensive.
+So, it makes sense that if a child or teenager undergoes laser eye surgery prior to their eyes becoming fully developed, they may not be getting the ultimate, long-lasting result they’d hoped for.
+Certainly, they would experience a temporary improvement in their vision after the procedure but, as their eyes continue to change, this improvement will most likely be lost, resulting in the need for further corrective surgery in the future.
+This is not only unsettling and frustrating but can also become quite expensive.

 In order to combat this, most doctors recommend that their patients hold a stable prescription for at least two years before making the decision to undergo laser eye surgery.

 If you’re concerned about your eyes or want to discover what options are available to you at a particular stage in your life, make an appointment to speak to an ophthalmologist.